Fireflaker/ColorchordArduinoCoreEsp32s3/README.md

 # ColorchordArduinoCoreEsp32s3
 Demacritize.
 Thank you to https://github.com/cnlohr/colorchord.
 It's pretty

 first build pass Mar 6 2025 4pm

 go follow https://github.com/Charlatt :)

+##Current state
+it is currently built for esp32s3 but passes compile for esp32 and probably a lot of other boards. there is a version for i2s pdm microphone and one for adc input on pin 1. interrupt safe. please contribute because it is very much a work in progress

+##Install
+get vs code and install platform io, open folder of choice, click the -> arrow. tinker and post your improvements here ask chat for config help

+##license
 same license copied from charles' repo
 Copyright (c) 2012-2022, Charles Lohr (CNLohr), et. al.